Create Aspects

 Compose to a platform

-Import the aspect in your platform composition and use it in the aspects property key:
+After creating the platform, import the aspect in your platform composition and use it in the aspects property key:

 // my-platform.bit-app.ts